• Skip to primary navigation

 Variations

-• Spicy - Add crushed red pepper flakes to imbue heat to the sauce.
+• Spicy - Add crushed red pepper flakes to make the sauce spicy.

 • Vegan - Omit the grated Parmigiano-reggiano or parmesan cheese to make this recipe vegan and dairy free.

-• Spinach - Add a couple cups of spinach leaves if you are running low on basil leaves and for added nutritional value.
+• Spinach Pesto - Add a couple cups of spinach leaves if you are running low on basil leaves .

 Storage